-Around the world most central banks set policy by committee.
-This is motivated in part by the idea that groups reach better decisions than individuals and in part by a desire for representation of different geographical areas and economic constituencies in policy making.
-Bank for International Settlements (2009) documents that across central banks, the median number of board members on monetary policy boards is eight.
-The Federal Reserve and the ECB have substantially more decision makers than the median, with 19 members of the Federal Open Market Committee (of which 12 vote at any given time) and 25 members of the ECB's Governing Council (of which 21 vote at any given time).
+Around the world, most central banks set policy by committee.
+This is motivated in part by the idea that groups reach better decisions than individuals and in part by a desire for representation of different geographical areas and economic constituencies in policymaking.
+The Bank for International Settlements (2009) documents that across central banks, the median number of members on monetary policy boards is eight.
+The Federal Reserve and the European Central Bank (ECB) have substantially more decision-makers than the median, with 19 members of the Federal Open Market Committee (FOMC) (of which 12 vote at any given time) and 25 members of the ECB's Governing Council (of which 21 vote at any given time).

-An emerging literature recognizes the tension between decision making by committee and effective monetary policy communication.
-I focus my analysis on the Federal Reserve and start from the observation that most policy makers give frequent public appearances or comments to discuss their views of the economy and the appropriate policy response.
+An emerging literature recognizes the tension between decision-making by committee and effective monetary-policy communication.
+I focus my analysis on the Federal Reserve and start from the observation that most policymakers give frequent public appearances or comments to discuss their views of the economy and the appropriate policy response.
 This is the much lamented "cacophony" of speeches and comments by Federal Reserve officials.
 Faust (2016) argues that the cacophony can be viewed as a tug-of-war over public sector expectations, with these expectations affecting future policy.
-He calls for game-theoretical work to understand this communications arms race better.1
+He calls